Welcome

 CARM Annual General Meeting

-The meeting was a success and the presentation in PDF and MP4 formats are available in the Members Area, username and password are needed to log into this area and they are located in the latest The Canadian newsletter.
+The 2025 AGM meeting notes are available in the Members Area, username and password are needed to log into this area and they are located in the latest The Canadian newsletter.

 |